Pat Venditte: Seattle Mariners

 On August 6, 2016, Venditte was traded to the Seattle Mariners for a player to be named later (Tim Lopes).
 He was optioned to the Tacoma Rainiers of the PCL on August 6, and was recalled on August 27.
 The Mariners outrighted Venditte off of the 40-man roster to Tacoma after the season.

 Philadelphia Phillies

 On March 12, 2017, the Mariners traded Venditte to the Philadelphia Phillies in exchange for minor league player Joey Curletta.
-He spent the 2017 season with the Lehigh Valley IronPigs of the International League, and elected free agency on November 6, 2017.
+He spent the 2017 season with the Lehigh Valley IronPigs of the International League, making 52 appearances out of the bullpen and registering a 9–5 record and 3.36 ERA with 69 strikeouts in 69 2/3 innings pitched.
+Venditte elected free agency following the season on November 6.

 Los Angeles Dodgers

 On November 27, 2017, Venditte signed a minor league contract with the Los Angeles Dodgers.
 After beginning the 2018 season with the Oklahoma City Dodgers of the PCL, he was called up to the majors on May 12.
 He was selected to represent the PCL at the Triple-A All-Star Game.
 He was designated for assignment by the Dodgers on November 28.